ThrudTheBarbarian/Azoth/README.md

 ### Caveats:
 - Note that you need to create a static library for Azoth on Windows, and use the WHOLEARCHIVE linker option (e.g. /WHOLEARCHIVE:Azoth.lib), because categories will otherwise be stripped from the libraries.

+- The conversion from XIB to ZIB can sometimes go slightly awry, ZIBs are complex beasts, and there are occasional boundary cases not catered for until they're found.
+It's not as though this is a documented format...

+- There are almost certainly bugs :)